VittorioParagallo/IALAB_2019-2020/clips/BikersCompanion/README.md

 **FORMAT-ATTRIBUTES**: implements all the needed rules to format `attribute` fact types given in input by the user during che main prompt process.

 **CHOOSE-HINTS**:  handles the interation with the user to define the journey requirements.
 It shows a list of hints to help the user to express his preferences and prompts a choice.
 Once the user expresses his preference the system confirms the choice with a message and clears the hint item from the list, then the newly reduced list is shown again to the user do that he can add more choices.
-So the system iterates over the process till the user chooses to stop inputing precerences or there are no more questions.
+So the system iterates over the process till the user chooses to stop inputing preferences or there are no more questions.
 In the interation process the loop is allowed by a specific fact (in the same module's agenda) modified on every interation (retracted and differently asserted again) to sort the rules execution flow.

 **HINTS**: defines the rule `ask-a-question` to prompt the user input through the function `ask-question` (exposed from MAIN module).
 It retrieves unformatted `attribute` facts type.
 Two more rules are implemented to hadle the preconditions to list or not hint items.